monk-io/docs/docs/gui/add-cloud-providers.md

 <Figure src="/img/docs/gui/gui63.png" caption="Account settings page with new token" />

-## How to modify and delete tokens
+## How to modify tokens

 You can rename your existing tokens at any time.
-To do so, click the meatball menu and then click the pencil.
+To do so, click the three dots and then click the pencil.

 <Figure src="/img/docs/gui/gui64.png" caption="Token menu with pencil and bin" />